 - (5) For purposes of determining the ratio of earnings to fixed charges, "earnings" are defined as income (loss) from continuing operations before income taxes less minority interest plus fixed charges.
 "Fixed charges" consist of interest expense on all indebtedness and that portion of operating lease rental expense that is representative of the interest factor.
-"Deficiency" is the amount by which fixed charges exceeded earnings. - (6) EBITDA equals operating income (loss) plus depreciation and amortization expense.
+"Deficiency" is the amount by which fixed charges exceeded earnings - factor.
+"Deficiency" is the amount by which fixed charges exceeded earnings.

+(6) EBITDA equals operating income (loss) plus depreciation and amortization expense.
 EBITDA is not intended to represent cash flow or any other measure of performance of liquidity in accordance with accounting principles generally accepted in the United States of America.
 EBITDA is included here because we believe that you may find it to be a useful analytical tool.
 Other companies may calculate EBITDA differently, and we cannot assure you that our figures are comparable with similarly titled figures for other companies.